Design Technology

 Technical Knowledge:

 Designs, ideas and products are refined at every stage of the design process.
-KS2 will have many opportunities to apply practical skills to produce products in a range relevant contexts that will enable them to build on prior experiences from KS1.
+KS2 will have many opportunities to apply practical skills to produce products in a range of relevant contexts that will enable them to build on prior experiences from KS1.
 Children will research and generate their own design briefs, criteria and specifications based on users’ needs or the purpose of the product.
 They will be able to articulate their choices using appropriate vocabulary for their year group as this is embedded in lessons and built upon through retrieval.

 Design: